arez/arez/docs/index.md

 ---

 Arez is a simple, efficient and scalable state management library for client-side applications powered by a transparent functional reactive programming core.
-Arez tracks usage of observable data and reruns observers when the observable data changes.
+Arez tracks usage of observable data and notifies observers when the observable data changes.
 The library scales from simple, flat domain models to complex, highly inter-connected graph-like domain models.
 Arez trades a higher memory usage for a faster execution speed.
 Arez's goal is to do this while optimizing for developer happiness by eliminating the need for the developer